armory/documentation/_spinnaker_install_admin_guides/rate-limit.md

   client:
     maxErrorRetry: 3 # default
 ```
-This is the number of retries before failing the request.
+This is the number of retries before the request fails.
 It's used with an exponential backoff, maxing out at 20 seconds.

 # Fiat hitting rate limits

-If Fiat is configured to poll Github or Google and you may end up seeing rate limits when Fiat does it's polling for user groups.
+If Fiat is configured to poll Github or Google, you may end up seeing rate limits when Fiat does its polling for user groups.
 Some symptoms that you might see are:

 - You can't log into spinnaker anymore
 - Your Fiat logs contain lines similar to:

   ```
   GithubTeamsUserRolesProvider : [] HTTP 403 Forbidden.
 Rate limit info: X-RateLimit-Limit GoogleDirectoryUserRolesProvider : [] Failed to fetch groups for user x: Rate Limit Exceeded
   ```

-You'll need to adjust poll cycle time and/or timeouts in `~/.hal/<deployment-name>/profiles/fiat-local.yml`, see ([FiatServerConfigurationProperties.java for more details](https://github.com/spinnaker/fiat/blob/v1.7.0/fiat-web/src/main/java/com/netflix/spinnaker/fiat/config/FiatServerConfigurationProperties.java)).:
+To address this issue, adjust poll cycle time and/or timeouts in `~/.hal/<deployment-name>/profiles/fiat-local.yml`, see ([FiatServerConfigurationProperties.java for more details](https://github.com/spinnaker/fiat/blob/v1.7.0/fiat-web/src/main/java/com/netflix/spinnaker/fiat/config/FiatServerConfigurationProperties.java)).:

 ```yml
 fiat:
   writeMode: